Ohio State Route 83: History

+SR 76 was extended to the north in 1937 through Wooster to Avon Lake over the route what is now generally SR 83.
+It was rerouted around Wooster in 1968 along with US 250 and State Route 3.
+The current designation of SR 83 came about in 1972 when Interstate 80S was renumbered as Interstate 76 to avoid having two routes with the same number.
+At this time, SR 83 was also rerouted along a new western bypass of Coshocton with US 36 and State Route 16.

 SR 83 was planned to be relocated in Lorain County, but only two short segments of this relocation were built, at Interstate 90/State Route 2 and at State Route 10, with the rest of the plans abandoned after 1991.
 The latter segment carries part of SR 83C.

-Before 1960

-The original route of SR 83 was established in 1923 from Ashtabula to the Pennsylvania state line south of Conneaut.
-It was then rerouted through Kingsville (village east of Ashtabula) along the current State Route 84 alignment in 1926.
-SR 83 was rerouted again from Ashtabula to Kelloggsville (village south of Conneaut) along previously unnumbered roads in 1938; alignment through Kingsville certified as State Route 84.

-In 1960, the route was decertified.

 Major Junctions

 Route 83C

 Route 83C is an unsigned, ¾-mile route connecting SR 83 with SR 10 in North Ridgeville and Eaton Township.
 SR 83C runs southwest from SR 83 along Lorain Road and Butternut Ridge Road, then turns northwest, intersecting SR 10 then ending just beyond at Chestnut Ridge Road.
 The latter road is one of the two constructed segments of the once-proposed relocation of SR 83.
 The route is marked "To SR 10/I-480/I-80" westbound and "To SR 83" eastbound.
 (SR 83 as it has remained has not received direct access to SR 10.)